0xcasuwu/boiler/memory-bank/progress.md

 ## Latest Updates

+### Alkane ID Verification Testing (May 13, 2025)

+We've created comprehensive tests to verify that the token-based architecture correctly handles alkane IDs in transactions:

+1. **Alkane ID Verification Tests**:
+   - Created `tests/alkane_id_verification_tests.rs` with 9 test cases
+   - Implemented a `RealisticMockVault` that simulates transaction context
+   - Verified that the contract correctly checks for the presence of tokens in transactions
+   - All tests pass successfully when run with `--target x86_64-unknown-linux-gnu`

+2. **Test Cases Implemented**:
+   - **Deposit with correct alkane ID**: Verifies successful deposit when correct asset ID is provided
+   - **Deposit with incorrect alkane ID**: Verifies failure when incorrect asset ID is provided
+   - **Deposit with multiple alkane IDs**: Verifies success when multiple IDs including the correct one are provided
+   - **Deposit with insufficient assets**: Verifies failure when not enough assets are provided
+   - **Redeem with correct alkane ID**: Verifies successful redemption when correct share token ID is provided
+   - **Redeem with incorrect alkane ID**: Verifies failure when incorrect share token ID is provided
+   - **Redeem with insufficient shares**: Verifies failure when not enough shares are provided
+   - **Redeem with multiple alkane IDs**: Verifies success when multiple IDs including the correct one are provided
+   - **No transaction context**: Verifies failure when no transaction context is provided

+3. **Next Steps**:
+   - Create an oylnet deployed test that verifies the same 9 test behaviors on testnet directly
+   - Implement a test script that automates the deployment and testing process
+   - Document the results in a comprehensive test report

 ### Token-Based Architecture Implementation (May 13, 2025)

 We've successfully implemented a token-based architecture for the YieldVault contract, which represents a significant improvement over the previous implementation: